donbr/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

   - Boot version 2.0.1 is the most recent at the time of this writing, but you can generally use the latest stable version available.
   - No need to select any dependencies.

 2. Edit the POM (or Gradle) file.
 Add a “Dependency Management” section (after `<properties>`, before `<dependencies>`) to identify the spring cloud parent POM.
-"Finchley.RELEASE" is the most recent stable version at the time of this writing, but you can use the latest stable version available.
+"Dalston.RELEASE" is the most recent stable version at the time of this writing, but you can use the latest stable version available.
 Example:

 ```
     <dependencyManagement>